tkeskita/snappyLayerTests/README.md

   clean-up and separated manifold and non-manifold surfaces to separate STL files).
 This tutorial geometry is highly complex and thereby a good test for automatic mesh generation software.
-* Using constant cubic block mesh size (25 mm side length) as a background mesh.
-No mesh refinements.
+* Using constant cubic block mesh size (50 mm side length) as a background mesh, with one surface refinement level around the motor bike surfaces (25 mm side length).
 That made the computational effort tolerable for a home PC.
 However, the downside is that layer addition is only partial at this mesh resolution.
 * Target of four layers only (because of computational effort).
 * Using only explicit feature in snapping phase (`explicitFeatureSnap true`).
   Surface feature extraction applied feature angle value 150.